lealwang-whale/learning/blogs/configure_k8s_on_centos8/config_k8s_on_centos8.md

     ```shell
     kubeadm join 10.0.8.14:6443 --token girs1w.c1hyfyr3qk933995 --discovery-token-ca-cert-hash sha256:3963d4dcbd2ba003397c50ba023bca0b534d2c9732db26e3d4faee19f2881823
     ```
     The generated command would be further executed on slaves to join the cluster.
-Also you can run command to check all valid tokens on your cluster.
+Also, you can run command to check all valid tokens on your cluster.
     ```shell
     # kubeadm token list
     ```